Kitchen Ready Betty

 🍶Storage

-Store the cake, covered in aluminum foil, at room temperature for up to 5 days or in the fridge for up to 1 week.
-Or, freeze the cake, wrapped in foil, for up to 6 months.
+You can also freeze the cake, wrapped in foil, for up to 6 months.
 Thaw the cake overnight on the counter before serving.

 💭Top tip